mrclay/minify/docs/UriRewriting.wiki.md

   1. Make sure you have the latest version.
   1. Enable [debug mode](Debugging.wiki.md), which will show you the URI transformation process.
-  1. Check that `$_SERVER['DOCUMENT_ROOT']` is a real directory path.
+  1. Check that `$_SERVER['DOCUMENT_ROOT']` is the correct directory path.
 If not, URI rewriting will fail.
-If you cannot fix this in httpd.conf, etc., use the [configuration option](http://code.google.com/p/minify/source/browse/min/config.php?r=292#47).
+If you cannot fix this in httpd.conf, etc., set `$min_documentRoot` in config.php.
   1. Paste your [debug mode](Debugging.wiki.md) comment block into a new post on the [minify mailing list](http://groups.google.com/group/minify).